Spam Management - olympus.net

 - Click on Webmail Login - olympus.net from the OlympusNet home page and log in.

-- Click on the Spam folder under the Inbox in Webmail to view spam filtered out by OlympusNet servers.
+- Click on the Spam folder under the Inbox in Webmail to view spam filtered out by OlympusNet filtering.
+Items in the Spam folder will not be sent to your computer.

-- In this example, RVH Electronics Limited is not spam and the user wants to receive the email.
+- In this example, email from RVH Electronics Limited is found in the Spam folder but it is not spam and the user wants to receive the email.
 Click on the check box next to legitimate email then click on the icon Not Spam in the toolbar above.
-The email will go to the Inbox, and will be downloaded the next time the email application checks for email.
-Over time the software will learn to recognize your legitimate email, if your threshold level is set to Use Default [Explained further in step 6.b.]
+The email will go to the Inbox, and will be downloaded the next time the desktop email application checks for email.
+Over time the software will learn to recognize your legitimate email, if your threshold level is set to Use Default.

 Conversely, when in the Inbox, check the boxes for email that is spam, then click on the Spam icon.
-If your spam threshold is set to Use Default, filtering will begin to recognize what you've considered spam and stop delivering it to the inbox [See step 6.b].
+If your spam threshold is set to Use Default and you click the Spam icon, it will be reported to the spam filtering engine and improve the future spam filtering.

 - Click on the Settings icon for more options with Spam filtering.

-- From the left column under Preferences, click on Spam Settings.
+- From the left column click on Spam Settings.

 - Options [following 2 screenshots below]: